FriendsOfCake/awesome-cakephp/README.md

 *Plugins for analysing, parsing and manipulation codebases.*

 - :strawberry: [IdeHelper plugin](https://github.com/dereuromark/cakephp-ide-helper) - Helps to make IDE support better by adding annotations to your existing code similar to what baking does to new code.
-- :strawberry: [IdeHelperFooo plugin](https://github.com/dereuromark/cakephp-ide-helper-extra) - IdeHelper addons for plugins or custom use cases.
+- :strawberry: [IdeHelperFooo plugin](https://github.com/dereuromark/cakephp-ide-helper-extra) - IdeHelper addons for plugins or custom use cases!

 - :strawberry: [TestHelper plugin](https://github.com/dereuromark/cakephp-test-helper) - Provides testing enhancements and TDD support as browser backend.